hharte/mm_manager/README.md

 Separate sequence numbers are counted for each of tx_seq and rx_seq.
 ACKs should always be sent with the same sequence as the last received Rx packet.
 Tx seq is incremented after every successful packet transmission, and reset when the terminal disconnects.

+# Debugging

+`mm_manager` can log all bytes sent to or received from a Millennium terminal.
+This can be used to record a transcript of the session, that can be “played back” to `mm_manager` by specifying this file to the -f option, without supplying -m (modem.)
+This allows quick iteration when debugging and testing `mm_manager`, as a real Millennium terminal is not needed.

+One useful trick is to parse the transcript with `mm_manager`, and save it to a file.
+Then the code can be modified and improved and tested by re-running the transcript through `mm_manager` and comparing it with the previous run using a tool such as `tkdiff`.

+# Known Issues

+1. When installing a Millennium Terminal, the answer supervision test will call the Manager, and disconnect.
+It may take a long time for the modem to detect this condition and go back on-hook.
+One way around this is to kill `mm_manager` and restart it, before proceeding with the configuration download.
+2. Even though the baud rate for the Millennium Terminal is 1200bps, the Manager’s modem is configured for 19.2Kbps.
+This is fine for newer modems, but will cause issues for older modems that don’t support this baud rate.
+3. Sometimes, `mm_manager` doesn’t properly detect a disconnect, and subsequently does not reset its tx_seq.
+If the Terminal calls in after this, it will disconnect after receiving a packet with the incorrect tx_seq.
+Eventually, it will get back in sync.
+4. Lots of tables are not well understood.
+Please help figure more out if you can.

 # References

 [Nortel Millennium on Wikipedia](https://en.wikipedia.org/wiki/Nortel_payphones#Millennium)